Last Updated on April 19, 2021 by Gaia Zol

 The New Millennium

-By 2000, Bimota was under new management and the future of the Company looked promising.
-New models were popular at the most prestigious bike shows around the world.
+By 2000, Bimota was under new management.
+And the future of the Company looked promising.

-Even though the results of these two races were amazing, Bimota found itself in dire financial straits once again.
-The Vdue engine project that had been started in the 1990s went terribly wrong.
+Even though the results of these two races were amazing, Bimota found itself in dire financial straits.
+The Vdue engine project went terribly wrong.
 The Bimota factory went into bankruptcy.
 The factory closed.
 The first phase of Bimota ended abruptly at this time.

 Fortunately, Bimota was able to regain its footing and get back into production in 2003, after many attempts to do so.
 Under new management, both the Bimota name and the Company traditions were revived.
 Today, Bimota is once again producing legendary bikes that have innovative design.